magento/knowledge-base/src/troubleshooting/general/adobe-commerce-reindex-terminated.md

 ## Issue

-You are trying to run a reindex on the Integration branch (or on Staging of the Starter architecture project) and the process is being termined with the `Killed` message.
+You are trying to run a reindex on the Integration branch (or on Staging of the Starter architecture project), and the process is being terminated with the `Killed` message.

 ## Cause